 I wanted Hozen to be the whole enchilada: cruelty-free, eco-conscious, made locally in small batches at a fair wage factory, and why stop there?
 The initiative of supporting an animal activist group that is standing up for the very animals we refuse to use in our products seemed to make perfect sense.
 The ultimate decision to align with MFA was total kismet.
 Early on, Milo Runkle their founder, commented on one of my posts on Instagram and I took it as a sign!

 What does the future hold for Hozen?
-Can we expect to see an expansion on your current range?

 We officially launched in the Spring of 2018 so Hozen is still a baby!
 For this reason we plan to continue offering our original collection, which is still unknown to so many.
 We will gradually add more here as we see fit.
 In February our SS19 collection drops.
 I’m very excited for these bags as they’re made with nearly 100% recycled materials, including Piñatex.